• Skip to secondary menu

 Building a cabinet Above the Fridge - kitchen renovation

 If you already have a cabinet above your fridge but would like to extend them up to the ceiling, this post is where you will find that information!
+If you want to see how I painted the cabinets you can see that as well!

 What are we waiting for?
 Let’s dive in and I’ll show you how I did it!